Resources

 • Orchitis: Inflammation of the testes is referred to as orchitis.
 Orchitis can also be seen in children if they get mumps.

-The primary treatment for these infections is with appropriate antibiotics.
-Apart from this, supportive treatment with fever reducers, painkillers, etc., can be given.
-Very rarely, there may be a need to surgically remove these structures.
+The primary treatment for these infections is appropriate antibiotics.
+In addition, supportive treatment with fever reducers, painkillers, etc., can be given.
+Very rarely, surgical removal of these structures may be necessary.
 These procedures are only done as a last resort, as they can result in sterility.

 3. Testicular torsion

-Testicular torsion refers to a condition where the testicular structures twist around themselves.
-The testes are suspended by cord-like structures called spermatic cords.
-This can twist around itself resulting in testicular torsion.
-When this occurs, the blood vessels that supply the testes can get blocked causing permanent damage.
+Testicular torsion is a condition in which the testicular structures twist around themselves.
+The testes are suspended by cord-like structures called spermatic cords, which can twist around themselves, resulting in testicular torsion.
+When this occurs, the blood vessels that supply the testes can get blocked, causing permanent damage.

-This occurs mostly in newborns, adolescents undergoing puberty & young adults up to the age of 25.
-It presents with severe pain, vomiting, a change in position of the testis, and discoloration of the testis.
+This occurs mainly in newborns, adolescents undergoing puberty & young adults up to 25.
+It presents with severe pain, vomiting, a change in position of the testis, and discolouration of the testis.

 4. Hernia

 An inguinal hernia is a protrusion of the contents of the abdomen (intestine, covering layers) through a weakened part of the abdominal wall.
-Inguinal or groin hernias can extend all the way up to the base of the scrotum.
-It is advised that if you have a hernia, it is better to schedule an elective surgical repair of it before it becomes complicated and lands you in trouble.
+Inguinal or groin hernias can extend up to the base of the scrotum.
+If you have a hernia, it is better to schedule an elective surgical repair before it becomes complicated and lands you in trouble.

 Usually, hernias are not associated with pain.
-However, when there is pain associated with hernia, it can be an indication of strangulation, where the blood supply to a part of the intestine is cut off resulting in necrosis.
+However, when pain is associated with a hernia, it can be an indication of strangulation, where the blood supply to a part of the intestine is cut off, resulting in necrosis.
 Both testicular torsion and strangulation in hernia are surgical emergencies.
 Immediate operation is the only way to prevent life-threatening outcomes.

 5. Kidney stones